sinaazimii/Wikidata-tools/README.md

 # Retrieve recent changes of the wikidata
-The main goal of get_updates.py is to retrieve the latest changes that has been applied to wikidata, in the format of rdf queries.
+The main goal of get_updates.py is to retrieve the latest changes that has been applied to wikidata, in the SPARQL 1.1 Update Language.
 For this purpose we use wikidata api called recentchanges.
 And afterwards they are parsed into rdf format.

 e.g.